ibe-uw/BaNaNA/README.md

 ### 3. Download the repository

-Download the repository to your prefered location using `git`:
+Download the repository to your preferred location using `git`:

 ```
 git clone https://github.com/ibe-uw/BaNaNA.git
 ```

-### 4. Create a folder in which all the analysis will be performed and make the python scripts exacutable
+### 4. Create a folder in which all the analysis will be performed and make the python scripts executable

 ```
 cd BaNaNA